lukastautz/cpu_logger/README.md

 # cpu_logger
-cpu_logger is a minimal program written in C logging the load, steal and memory usage of a linux system.
+cpu_logger is a minimal program written in C logging the load, steal, memory usage and IOwait of a linux system.
 It can also generate html files with graphical statistics (using dygraphs) and averages.

 ## Internals
 cpu_logger saves the data in a binary file.
 It appends the data in the interval specified when calling cpu_logger.